 Graduate School Admissions

-Expand on your undergraduate education through one of the more than 250 respected graduate degree programs at the University of South Carolina.
+Expand on your undergraduate education through one of the more than 250 graduate and certificate programs at the University of South Carolina.

 South Carolina, one of the first universities to confer the doctoral degree, established the Graduate School more than 115 years ago.
-Today the university is an academic home to more than 6,200 graduate students from all 50 states and 83 different countries.
+Today the university is an academic home to more than 6,400 graduate students from 49 states, four U.S. territories and 83 different countries.
 With 56 nationally ranked graduate degree programs, we’re ready to help you excel in your field of study.

 Your Educational Investment